 Another program enhancement was the procurement of a new, larger locker room, located just off the court, and new coaches’ offices in the building.
 In 2006 the Friends of Furman Volleyball (FoFV) helped celebrate the program’s new home by hosting a house warming party called “Rally in the Alley.”

-Originally constructed in 1958, Alley Gymnasium has been used as a practice facility for all athletic teams over the years.
+Originally constructed in 1958, Alley Gymnasium was used as a practice facility for all athletic teams over the years.
 It is named for former Furman basketball coach and athletics director Lyles Alley, who headed up the Paladin basketball program for over 20 years and coached All-America Furman performers Frank Selvy and Darrell Floyd, among others.